- Our Work

 This exclusive trip inside Yellowstone National Park gives President's Council members a first-hand look at Defenders' conservation work.

-Defenders’ staff members greet workshop participants at Bozeman airport with lunch and transportation to the Yellowstone Association Institute’s Buffalo Ranch.
+Defenders’ staff members greet workshop participants at Bozeman Yellowstone International Airport Bozeman airport with lunch and transportation to the Yellowstone Association Institute’s Buffalo Ranch.
 The ranch is located in the heart of the Lamar Valley in the northeastern corner of the park, where wolves, bison, elk and grizzlies roam.
 Our workshop commences with a welcome dinner and orientation.

 We depart at 6 a.m. for the first of many wildlife viewing opportunities, returning to the ranch later in the morning.
 Following lunch, we hike up to the historic Rose Creek wolf acclimation pen, where we learn more about the events related to the reintroduction of wolves to Yellowstone.

 We start our day with more early-morning wildlife viewing.
 Back at the ranch, we hear from Defenders’ Northern Rockies staff about our work to promote coexistence between wolves and livestock in the region.
-After lunch, we hike along Specimen Ridge.
+After lunch, we hike along Specimen Ridge and enjoy sweeping views of the Lamar Valley below you as you learn more about the area’s geology and ecology.
 Later in the day, participants can take an optional field trip to an abandoned wolf den.

 After a final morning of wildlife viewing, we convene for a review of Defenders’ plans to advance wildlife conservation in Washington, D.C. and a general update on Defenders’ current work.
 Later in the afternoon, we hear from wolf reintroduction expert Doug Smith, project leader for the Yellowstone Gray Wolf Restoration Project, to learn about the wolves in the park and the changes in park ecosystem dynamics since the reintroduction.
 The evening concludes with a closing dinner and discussion.